Nandamuri Harikrishna: Personal life

 Harikrishna married Lakshmi Kumari on 22 February 1973 and they have two sons, Janaki Ram and Kalyan Ram, and a daughter, Suhasini.
-He has a third son, N. T. Rama Rao Jr., with Shalini Bhaskar Rao, a Kannadiga from Kundapur.
-Janaki Ram died in a road mishap, on 6 December 2014.
+He later married Shalini Bhaskar Rao, a Kannadathi from Kundapur, in 1981.
+They have one son, Taraka Ram.
+His elder son, Janaki Ram, died in a road mishap, on 6 December 2014.

 Death

 Harikrishna died in a car crash in Nalgonda district, Narketpally, on 29 August 2018 at the age of 61.
 He was driving at a high speed without a seat belt on his way to the Nellore district of Andhra Pradesh to attend a private ceremony of his friend, accompanied by two others.
 His Toyota Fortuner crashed into a road median on Nalgonda district Highway near Narkatpally when he bent over to pick up a water bottle.

 His son Janaki Ram died on the same highway in 2014.

-Nandamuri Janakiram was a Telugu movie producer under the N. T. R. Arts banner who also met a tragic death in a road crash while travelling alone from Vijayawada to Hyderabad.
+Janakiram was a Telugu movie producer under the N. T. R. Arts banner who also met a tragic death in a road crash while travelling alone from Vijayawada to Hyderabad.
 Reports say that, his car collided with a tractor near Akumpamala village in Munagala mandal of Nalgonda district.
 He was rushed to a private hospital in Kodad, where he died of internal bleeding.

-Harikrishna was said to have had a liking for the number 2323.
-Ironically, Janaki Ram died driving a vehicle with registration number AP29BD2323, while Harikrishna died driving one with AP28BW2323.
-Coincidentally, Harikrishna's youngest son N. T. Rama Rao Jr. also had injured himself in a road accident on 27 March 2009 while returning from election campaigning for the Telugu Desam Party in 2009 Andhra Pradesh Legislative Assembly election in the same Nalgonda district.
-Harikrishna's own younger brother Nandamuri Ramakrishna too had survived two car accidents twice in the past.